CMU-Perceptual-Computing-Lab/openpose_unity_plugin/doc/installation.md

 ## Running the OpenPose Unity Demo
 - Clone or download the project into your local machine, and open your root folder.
 - Run `getPlugins.bat`.
 This will automatically download and unzip OpenPose binaries and copy dlls to Unity.
-(After this step, feel free to delete `openpose-binary` folder if you don't need it anymore.)
+(After this step, it's OK to delete `openpose-binary` folder if you don't need it anymore.)
 - Run `getModels.bat`.
 This will automatically download required models for OpenPose.
 - Open scene `Demo.unity` (located in `OpenPosePlugin/Assets/OpenPose/Examples/Scenes/`) in Unity and click "run".
 - (Optional) Read the [UML diagram](./OpenPoseUnityPlugin_UML.pdf) for more information.

 ## Having issues